Copyright © 2026 Wasteflex Pty Ltd. All rights reserved.

 Incorrect Disposal

-Soft plastics are often placed in co-mingled recycling, leading to contamination and rejected loads.
+Soft plastics are often placed in commingled recycling, leading to contamination and rejected loads.

 Storage and Handling